1876 United States presidential election in Georgia

 The 1876 United States presidential election in Georgia took place on November 7, 1876, as part of the wider United States presidential election.
 Voters chose 11 representatives, or electors, to the electoral college, who voted for president and vice president.

-Background

 Reconstruction in Georgia ended in 1871.

-Vote

-The Tilden/Hendricks ticket carried the state by a margin of 44.06 on election day.
+The Tilden/Hendricks ticket carried the state by a margin of 44.06% on election day.